amirsojoodi/Manuals-and-Tutorials/English/WritingChallenge/README.md

 10. Government and authorities

-### Other Resources used for words, collocations, and good sentences:
+## Other Resources used for words, collocations, and good sentences

 1. Book: 1000 English Collocations